 Taking on the renovation of an old home can be an incredibly rewarding experience.
-When it comes to older timber frame homes, like this beautifully renovated 16th-century cottage (pictured above), the frame itself requires its own suite of repairs and remedial actions.
+When it comes to period timber frame homes, like this beautifully renovated 16th-century cottage (pictured above), the frame itself requires its own suite of repairs and remedial actions.

 Rot and structural defects are the source of most problems.
-However, both are often interlinked; rot can render timber unfit for purpose, so too can beetle or woodworm infestation, which thrive in damp wood.
+However, both are often interlinked; rot can render timber unfit for purpose, and so too can beetle or woodworm infestation, which thrive in damp wood.

-Rot can also just impact the exterior weathering face, with the timber behind as solid as a rock.
-So, identifying the cause of the problem is essential before treating the effects and making cosmetic repairs.
+Rot can also just impact the exterior weathering face, with the timber behind remaining solid and undamaged.
+So, identifying the cause of the problem is essential before treating the effects and making repairs.

 Moisture can become trapped within timber in different ways:

 - ‘Shakes’ on the exterior – splits which can develop along the grain as timber dries out – do not typically compromise the structural integrity of the frame, but can lead to water ingress

-- Where a timber was originally installed with the grain running at an angle, rain can expose the grain here, causing ridges to form, and rain can become trapped within the undulating surface
+- Timbers which were originally installed with the grain running at an angle can be problematic.
+Rain can expose the grain here, causing ridges to form, and rainwater can become trapped within the undulating surface

 - Soil levels or interior floors can also build up, over the centuries, over the sole plate (the timber nearest the ground — more on this later), causing it to become damp and/or begin to rot

 Another cause of decay over the last half century or so, has been the use of modern, synthetic materials in ‘repair work’.

-Wood allows moisture and humidity to pass freely through — it’s a breathable material.
-By contrast, materials such as cement render and synthetic paints are impermeable and don’t allow the timber to breathe.
+Wood allows moisture and humidity to pass freely through — it’s a breathable building material.
+By contrast, modern building materials such as cement render and synthetic paints are impermeable and do not allow the timber to breathe.

-If you (or your building surveyor) have identified potential issues, then sourcing a skilled carpenter, master craftsman or period building specialist with expertise and previous experience in this area, is a priority.
+If you (or your building surveyor) have identified potential issues, then sourcing a skilled carpenter, master craftsperson or period building specialist with expertise and previous experience in this area, is a priority.

-Choosing the right company is key to the building’s future — as inappropriate repairs, like the use of cement mortars, will only serve to exacerbate existing problems and hasten rot.
+Choosing the right company is key to the building’s future — as inappropriate repairs, like the use of cement mortars, will only serve to exacerbate existing problems.